cloud-solutions-studio/modern-cicd-anthos-demo/Anthos-Modern-CICD.md

 **Please ensure you create and select a new project in the next step to ensure this tutorial functions properly.**

 *Googlers Only: You may have difficulty deploying this demo in the "google.com" organization due to strict Organization Policies.
-It is highly reccommended to deploy this demo in a self-managed GCP organization.*
+It is highly recommended to deploy this demo in a self-managed GCP organization.*

 Click **Start** to begin.